Chebei station: Entrances/exits

 The station has 4 points of entry/exit.
 Exits C and D opened when the station first opened, and both exits are located in the pedestrian area on the south side of Zhongshan Avenue.
 When Line 13 opened, Exits A and B were added to the north side of Zhongshan Avenue.
 The vicinity of Exit B has a coffee shop and a fruit and vegetable shop.
-Exit C is accessible via stairlift, and Exit B is accessible via elevator.
+Exit C is equipped with a stairlift, and Exit B is equipped with an elevator.